Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 The howl of the fans faded to a mere hum, underpinned by assorted sound alerts as the computers finished booting and given a rhythm by a steady solid tapping noise from the direction of the bunker door, coming down the stairs.

-“...One of the locals?”
+"...One of the locals?"

-“I don’t think so.
-Maybe we should - ” Vakno began.
+"I don’t think so.
+Maybe we should - " Vakno began.

 A shadow stepped into view out in the atrium and paused, apparently trying to decide which of the hallways it should investigate.
 Even in the dark, the newcomer’s silhouette was impossible to mistake: a Human.
 Nothing else looked so *big* while being so relatively small.

-“ - hide,” Vakno couldn’t stop herself from finishing. *”Shit.”*
+" - hide," Vakno couldn’t stop herself from finishing. *"Shit."*

 The deathworlder’s head snapped round, tracking the noise, and he strode confidently towards them.
 Bedu and Vakno backed away, acutely aware that running would be entirely futile.

 They glanced at each other, made a snap decision, and Bedu raised his pistol and fired.
 A lethal pulse of kinetic energy rippled out from the muzzle and lashed across the room with enough force to crush most species in the galaxy.

-The human stopped mid-stride and put a hand to his face. *”Ow!* ...The fuck you do that for, Brother?”
+The human stopped mid-stride and put a hand to his face. *"Ow!* ...The fuck you do that for, Brother?"

 Bedu lowered the gun, opening his mouth as though to speak and clearly failing for words.

-“...Okay.
+"...Okay.
 Okay, dumb question.
-This place is the fuckin’ creepiest….” the human conceded, and stepped forward into the light.
-“Thought you little grey bastards were supposed to be chiller’n that, though.”
+This place is the fuckin’ creepiest…." the human conceded, and stepped forward into the light.
+"Thought you little grey bastards were supposed to be chiller’n that, though."

-“I’m...sorry,” Vakno managed.
-“You managed to scare us.”
+"I’m...sorry," Vakno managed.
+"You managed to scare us."

-“No harm, no foul,” the human offered breezily.
-“That weak-ass raygun don’t do shit to a grown man anyway.
+"No harm, no foul," the human offered breezily.
+"That weak-ass raygun don’t do shit to a grown man anyway.
 Name’s Dog.
 Dog Wagner.
-Captain of HLLCS *My Other Spaceship Is The Millennium Falcon.”*
+Captain of HLLCS *My Other Spaceship Is The Millennium Falcon."*

-“You followed us,” Bedu challenged.
-“Why?”
+"You followed us," Bedu challenged.
+"Why?"

 Dog shook his head.
-“Brother, I didn’t follow *you.* I came here after some other fella.
+"Brother, I didn’t follow *you.* I came here after some other fella.
 Dude called Zane.
-He ain’t with you?”
+He ain’t with you?"

-“Zane?
+"Zane?
 I know him.
-We did business, before the Hunter attack on Perfection,” Vakno replied.
-“He is not with us.”
+We did business, before the Hunter attack on Perfection," Vakno replied.
+"He is not with us."

-“That’s his ship parked on the roof…”
+"That’s his ship parked on the roof…"

-*“Indeed it is.”*
+*"Indeed it is."*

 Wagner flinched, Vakno jumped and Bedu twisted around to aim his pulse pistol blindly into the shadows.
 The new voice had apparently come from everywhere at once, with no apparent single origin.

 It was Zane’s voice.
 Vakno could hear it instantly.
 She had never met anybody else who spoke so deep in the bass that their voice actually crackled with it.
 But the words were no match at all.

-“...Okay, brother.
-Nice an’ chill, hear?”
+"...Okay, brother.
+Nice an’ chill, hear?"
 Dog offered.
-“I din’t come here lookin’ for trouble.
-Some folks in Cimbrean just wanna have a word with you about some Cruezzir that managed to make it through customs.”
+"I din’t come here lookin’ for trouble.
+Some folks in Cimbrean just wanna have a word with you about some Cruezzir that managed to make it through customs."

-“Intriguing.
-The human customs screen isn’t impenetrable then…”
+"Intriguing.
+The human customs screen isn’t impenetrable then…"

 The three of them paused.
-“Oh, that ain’t a good sign…” Wagner muttered.
+"Oh, that ain’t a good sign…" Wagner muttered.
 His hand flashed inside his baggy green jacket and came out with a square black human-made weapon both smaller and much deadlier than the one in Bedu’s hands.

 He lived on pure luck.
 There was a flash and an echoing explosive sound from the darkness and Wagner flung himself to the floor cursing while a console behind him caught fire and shut down.
 There was a snarl in the shadows and another shot which whined as it skipped off the concrete next to him as he rolled desperately into cover.

 Bedu had the presence of mind to drag Vakno behind something solid.

 Dog let out a slightly hysterical laugh that was probably fuelled by adrenaline and bravado rather than actual amusement.
-“Damn, brother.
-You lined up that shot for *how* long and you still missed?”
+"Damn, brother.
+You lined up that shot for *how* long and you still missed?"

 There was no reply.
 Wagner shifted warily, scooted along behind his cover then glanced upwards as he got up into a crouch.

-“...There any way to turn off these fuckin’ lights?” he hissed.
+"...There any way to turn off these fuckin’ lights?" he hissed.

 Vakno shook her head.
-“Not from here.”
+"Not from here."

-“Fuck….shitdammit I swore I’d never use one’a these fuckin’ things…” He fished in a pocket and pulled out a dispenser tube of nervejam grenades.
+"Fuck….shitdammit I swore I’d never use one’a these fuckin’ things…" He fished in a pocket and pulled out a dispenser tube of nervejam grenades.

-“Okay,” he murmured, popping one of the coin-sized weapons out and fingering it nervously.
-“When I throw this thing, you two haul ass for the exit.
-Got it?”
+"Okay," he murmured, popping one of the coin-sized weapons out and fingering it nervously.
+"When I throw this thing, you two haul ass for the exit.
+Got it?"

-“What about you?”
+"What about you?"
 Vakno asked.

-“I’ll be haulin’ ass too.
-Now ain’t the time for thrillin’ heroics.”
+"I’ll be haulin’ ass too.
+Now ain’t the time for thrillin’ heroics."

 He pressed the button, counted two red lights, then tucked his thumb under the grenade and launched it across the room with a sharp *ping!* There was the sound of desperate movement, but Vakno was in no mood to argue with a human when it came to matters of violence.
 She got up and *ran,* exerting her body in ways it had never been exerted before.
 Somehow, she was halfway to the stairs before the grenade went off and bathed the labs in momentary white light.

 Dog cursed and fired a series of sharp shots behind her as she scrambled up the steps.
 There was another *ping* and another flash of light, and more cursing but she didn’t pay attention.

 She would have fled in a stupid panic by herself.
 Humans, fortunately, seemed to have a better instinct in this situation.
-Dog’s cursing translated into a coherent question that carried the weight of an order as he backed through the bunker *’door.’* “Can you close this damn thing?”
+Dog’s cursing translated into a coherent question that carried the weight of an order as he backed through the bunker *’door.’* "Can you close this damn thing?"

 Bedu seemed to regain his wits.
-“Yes!
-Yes I can - ” he pounced for his tablet, picked it u-
+"Yes!
+Yes I can - " he pounced for his tablet, picked it u-

 Blue blood and gray flesh sprayed everywhere as his head burst.
 More bullets sparked and punched off the door as their unseen attacker fired up from below.

-“Fuck!”
+"Fuck!"
 Dog recoiled sideways and fired blindly around the corner, causing a brief pause in the shooting.

 Vakno saw only one chance to live, and took it.
 She dove for Bedu’s datapad and ran the decryption algorithm he’d used to open the bunker while Dog threw a third grenade down the stairs.